Bardtinova/rsschool-cv/cv.md

 **Gauß needs help!
 (Sums of a lot of numbers).** _Due to another of his misbehaved, the primary school's teacher of the young Gauß, Herr J.G.
 Büttner, to keep the bored and unruly young schoolboy Karl Friedrich Gauss busy for a good long time, while he teaching arithmetic to his mates, assigned him the problem of adding up all the whole numbers from 1 through a given number n._

-_Your task is to help the young Carl Friedrich to solve this problem as quickly as you can; so, he can astonish his teacher and rescue his recreation interval._
 ```
 function f(n){
   if (n <= 0 || typeof n === 'string' || !Number.isInteger(n)) {